-As described in Note 1, CES provides certain corporate and administrative services to its Members, and the costs of these services are allocated among the Members.
+As described in Note 1, CES provides certain corporate, administrative and management services to its Members, and the costs of these services are allocated among the Members with 61% allocated to CEOC LLC and 39% allocated to CRC.
 CES serves as an agent on behalf of the Members at a cost-basis.
 Members reimburse CES for the services it performs and the costs it incurs.
 CRC consolidates CES as of December 22, 2017 and CES is no longer treated as a related party going forward.